Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lenah Valley - Mount Stuart has 58 active public transport stops.
-These are served by a mix of buses along 96 different routes, offering 7,397 weekly passenger trips in total.
-The area's transport accessibility is rated excellent, with residents typically living just 182 meters from the nearest stop.
+Lenah Valley - Mount Stuart has 58 active public transport stops serving a mix of bus routes.
+These stops are used by 136 individual routes, providing 9,028 weekly passenger trips in total.
+The area's transport accessibility is rated excellent, with residents typically located 182 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport at 79%, while bus and walking account for 8% and 7% respectively.
+On average, there are 1.4 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport